Skip to main content

 4.8(2,569 reviews)

-Tucked away on Phra Pok Klao Road in Chiang Mai's historic Phra Sing district, Kalm Village is a thoughtfully designed arts and lifestyle space that offers a genuine pause from the city's bustle.
-Free to enter, the multi-level venue brings together rotating art exhibitions, a café, a library, dining at Kalm Kitchen, and curated shopping under one beautifully composed roof.
-Exhibitions change every few months and tend to focus on craftsmanship — recent shows have featured textile arts and traditional Thai craft practices, giving the space a cultural depth that goes beyond a typical lifestyle precinct.
-The atmosphere is a consistent highlight for visitors.
-Ground-floor lounge seating, considered interior design, and a quiet, secluded feel make it easy to settle in for a few hours.
-The rooftop offers an unexpected reward: open views across two nearby temples, framing the surrounding neighbourhood in a way that few spots in central Chiang Mai can match.
-The overall design creates an immediate sense of calm from the moment visitors step inside.
-Good to know: Entry to the gallery and common areas is free of charge, making this an accessible stop for any itinerary.
-Because exhibitions rotate periodically, it is worth checking locally or via social media before visiting to see what is currently showing.
-The venue suits a mid-afternoon visit particularly well, offering a cool and unhurried retreat during the hottest part of the day.
-As the space sits close to active temple grounds, dressing modestly — covering shoulders and knees — remains a sensible choice in the surrounding area.
+Tucked into a quiet soi off Phra Pok Klao Road in Chiang Mai's historic Phra Sing district, Kalm Village is a multi-level arts and lifestyle space that brings together rotating gallery exhibitions, a café, a library, dining at Kalm Kitchen, and curated shopping in a single, thoughtfully designed venue.
+The exhibitions change every few months and tend to focus on craftsmanship — recent shows have featured textile arts and traditional Thai craft practices — giving the space genuine cultural depth alongside its lifestyle offerings.
+The atmosphere is a consistent draw.
+Considered interior design, ground-floor lounge seating, and a quietly secluded feel make it easy to spend several hours without any particular agenda.
+The rooftop is a particular highlight, offering open views across two nearby temples and framing the surrounding neighbourhood in a way that few spots in central Chiang Mai can match.
+Visitors often arrive for the gallery and find themselves staying well beyond it.
+Entry to the gallery and common areas is free of charge, making this an accessible addition to any itinerary.
+Because exhibitions rotate periodically, it is worth checking locally or via social media before visiting to confirm what is currently showing.
+The venue suits a mid-afternoon visit well, providing a cool and unhurried retreat during the hottest part of the day.
+Given its proximity to active temple grounds, dressing modestly — covering shoulders and knees — is a sensible choice when visiting the surrounding area.

 Experience hints